ItaloVicente/Lifecycle/README.md

 agents**.

-The pipeline covers the entire process: dataset extraction, clone detection (via Simian and Siamese), classification, and lifecycle computation for each clone across the commits of a PR.
+The pipeline covers the entire process: dataset extraction, clone detection (NiCad), classification, and lifecycle computation for each clone across the commits of a PR.

 ------------------------------------------------------------------------